thetrueduck420/PIgrade/README.md

 developement started in 25.02.2025

-it can only display information using screens if: you have an OLED screen thats compatible, youre willing to make an RCA circuit to output to your tv, you can use your phone as a screen
+it can only display information using screens if: you have an OLED screen thats compatible, or you can use your phone as a screen

+but its recommended to just use the serial monitor provided by the Arduino IDE

 this is a repository about bringing more functionallity to the Raspberry PI Pico